ptesarik/kdumpid/README.markdown

 * [BFD](http://www.gnu.org/software/binutils/).
 Any version with
   disassemblers for x86, ppc and s390 will do.
 This usually comes with the distro packaged as binutils-devel or similar.
-* [zlib](http://www.zlib.net/).
-You can usually find it in a zlib-devel package.
-* [lzo](http://www.oberhumer.com/opensource/lzo/).
-Often found in a
-  lzo-devel package.
-* [snappy](https://code.google.com/p/snappy/).
-Often found in a snappy-devel package.
 * [libkdumpfile](https://github.com/ptesarik/libkdumpfile).
 Under heavy
   development.
 Unlikely to be packaged.
 * [GNU C Library](http://www.gnu.org/software/libc/libc.html).
 Almost